Best Paper for Coloured Pencils: Tested and Compared

 • Detail: good, though not the sharpest line compared to the smoothest papers

-• Solvent: worked very well for smoothing colour in the tests
+• Solvent: worked very well for smoothing colour

-• Best for: solvent users; smooth watercolour paper feel
+• Best for: solvent users, smooth watercolour-paper feel

-• Price band: Mid / upper-mid
+• Price band: Mid to upper-mid

 Legion Stonehenge Kraft (250gsm)